 \section{Norm-length compatibility and geometry of numbers}

-In this section, we study the NL-compatibility of subsets of $\OKnz$, which is introduced in Definition~\ref{definition=normrespecting}.
-For this, we employ the \emph{geometry of numbers}; in Subsection~\ref{subsection=Miknowski}, we recall some related definitions, including Minkowski embeddings.
-We characterize the NL-compatibility in terms of the weighted multiplicative Minkowski embedding (Theorem~\ref{theorem=NLcompatible}) in Subsection~\ref{subsection=NLCcondition}.
-Then we provide a way of constructing an NL-compatible $\OKt$-fundamental domain (Definition~\ref{definition=fundamentaldomainDDee}, Proposition~\ref{proposition=normrespectingfundamentaldomain}) in Subsection~\ref{subsection=DDKee}.
+In this section, we study the NL-compatibility of subsets of $\OKnz$, which was introduced in Definition~\ref{definition=normrespecting}.
+In Subsection~\ref{subsection=Miknowski}, we recall some definitions from the \emph{geometry of numbers}, including Minkowski embeddings.
+In Subsection~\ref{subsection=NLCcondition}, we characterize the NL-compatibility in terms of the (weighted) multiplicative Minkowski embedding (Theorem~\ref{theorem=NLcompatible}).
+Then, in Subsection~\ref{subsection=DDKee}, we provide a way of constructing an NL-compatible $\OKt$-fundamental domain (Definition~\ref{definition=fundamentaldomainDDee}, Proposition~\ref{proposition=normrespectingfundamentaldomain}).
 The existence of an NL-compatible fundamental domain plays a key role throughout the present paper.
+We remark that these ideas have already been used essentially in~\cite[Lemma 4.2]{maynard_2020}.

-In Subsection~\ref{subsection=OKt_orbit}, we estimate the size of a part of an $\OKt$-orbit of the action $\OKt\curvearrowright \OKnz$, bounded by an $\lmugen$-length.
-The results, Lemma~\ref{lemma=OKt_orbit} and Corollary~\ref{corollary=OKt_orbit_ideal}, enable us to switch from ideal countings to element countings in Sections~\ref{section=maintheoremfull}--\ref{section=quadraticform}.
+In Subsection~\ref{subsection=OKt_orbit}, we estimate the size of subsets of $\OKt $-orbits truncated by bounding the $\lmugen $-length.
+The results, Lemma~\ref{lemma=OKt_orbit} and Corollary~\ref{corollary=OKt_orbit_ideal}, enable us to switch from counting ideals to counting elements in Sections~\ref{section=maintheoremfull}--\ref{section=quadraticform}.
 Here is the setting of this section.

 \begin{setting} Let $K$ be a number field of degree $n$, and let $\omom=(\omega_1,\dots,\omega_ n)$ be an integral basis of $K$.
 Let $\ee$ be fundamental units of $K$.
 We also use the notation defined in Setting~\ref{setting=sigma} for embeddings.
 We say that a subset of a finite-dimensional real vector space is \emph{bounded} if it is bounded with respect to some norm. \end{setting} The notion of boundedness is independent of the choice of a norm.
 Indeed, it is equivalent to relative compactness in the natural topology.